Blog

 Let’s start with composition.

-Composition is one of the few areas in photography where we have complete control.
-It’s where we can truly add something unique and personal — our way of seeing the world.
-But composition is more than just arranging shapes and lines in a pleasing way.
+But composition is more than simply arranging shapes and lines in a pleasing way.
 It’s also about how we use colour, tone, and light to guide the viewer’s eye through the image.
-I see the use of colour and tones along with lines and shapes as all part and parcel of composition.
+I see colour and tone, along with lines and shapes, as all part and parcel of composition.

 I like to think of composition as design — the design of a photograph.
 How do all the visual elements fit together?
 How do they work as a whole?
 Good composition is about what some people might describe as harmony: the way shapes, lines, tones, and colours interact to create balance, rhythm, and flow.

-Now the second aspect: storytelling.
+Now to the second aspect: storytelling.

-That subtle uncertainty is powerful.
-It invites the viewer in.
-It makes them curious and encourages them to use their imagination.
 For me, that’s what makes an image memorable — when it leaves space for interpretation rather than spelling everything out.
 If a photograph is too literal or obvious, it can end up feeling a bit contrived.

 But there’s another layer to all this — something about how we talk about photography itself.